reneang17/endofkamma/README.md

 ## About the credits and license of the photo used in this website

+The kintgsugi repaired bowl image is a courtesy of Marco Montalti and has all rights reserved.
+Discover more of his at (www.realkintsugi.com)[www.realkintsugi.com]

 The other pictures were taken from pexels.com, specifically from [here](https://www.pexels.com/photo/blooming-lotuses-among-foliage-26826128/) and from [here](https://www.pexels.com/photo/pink-lotus-flowers-2171292/)

 Please note that depicted content is protected by privacy, copyright or trademark rights.
 I use it in the terms explained in the terms explain at this [here](https://help.pexels.com/hc/en-us/articles/360042295174-What-is-the-license-of-the-photos-and-videos-on-Pexels.)